quicoto/mastodon-block-hashtags/README.md

-# mastodon_block_hashtags
+# Blocking Hashtags from your Mastodon instance

-This repository contains a script for blocking / removing contents of certain tags and blocking their accounts.
+This repository contains a script for blocking / removing contents with certain tags and blocking their accounts.

 ## Motivation

 When running a small or single user mastodon instance you often use relays to get content to your instance and increase reachability of your posts.

-A side effect is that unwanted content reaches your instance from federated instances you maybe not want to host or spread.
+This sadly increases the amount of content that reaches your instance from federated instances you may not want to host or spread.

-For myself this mainly applies to NSFW content.

 ## What the script is doing